warnov/agentic-webgen/README.md

 With this, you are ready to run the solution.
 The Python client will use this endpoint to interact with the AI Foundry project and manage the agents! 🤖

-## Clone the code and start coding!
+## Clone the code and run your agents!

 To get started with the code, clone this repository to your local machine:
 ```bash